solana-foundation/solana-improvement-documents/proposals/lockout-violation-detection.md

 - If we see a vote `{root: 0, 1: 3, 3: 2, 5: 1}` on another fork, this is only known to be slashable by seeing this interval `(4, 4 + 2^1)` (because it doesn't include `4` in the vote, but `4's` lockout should have prevented it from being popped off)
 - We don't want to add `4` to the rooted set to prevent slashing a valid vote  on a different fork like `{root: 0, 1, 3, 10}`.
 If `4` was present in the rooted set, we would report an error because `10` should not have popped off `4`

+## Impact

+Validators snitching on voting misbehavior will be more effective.

+## Security Considerations

+Snitches get stitches